-Stability, work rooted in local communities, and perseverance—these are the attributes that first attracted Richard Konrad to AFSC and have inspired him to remain a loyal donor for some 40 years.
+Stability, work rooted in local communities, and perseverance—these are the attributes that first attracted Richard Konrad to AFSC and inspired him to remain a loyal donor for some 40 years.

 Following his time in the Peace Corps, Richard taught at two English as a Second Language programs in Houston, Texas, and even made a bid for Congress.
 Then, Richard and Margot explored options for helping people in developing countries.
-They decided to focus on Guatemala, where they support local grassroots organizations.
+They decided to focus on Guatemala, where they supported local grassroots organizations.